reliable-ai/fairml-multiverse/README.md

 ## Running the Code

+> [!TIP]
+> If you are planning to run your own multiverse analysis, I recommend checking out [`multiversum`](https://github.com/jansim/multiversum), a Python package drawing on lessons from this paper and designed to easily allow running multiverse analyses in Python.

 ### Setup

 This project uses [Pipenv](https://pipenv.pypa.io/en/latest/) to control the Python environment.
 To install the dependencies, first install `pipenv` on your machine, then run `pipenv sync -d` in the root directory of the project.
 Once set up, you can enter the virtual environment in your command line by running `pipenv shell`.